Event Dates

 The Street Festival

-- Awaiting dates, typically on the final Sunday of the weekend – Folsom Street East celebrates and inspires participation and pride in fetish, kink, and LGBTQ communities through the creation of safe spaces for public expression of our sexual identities.
+- Next Edition – Sunday June 16th 2024 – Folsom Street East celebrates and inspires participation and pride in fetish, kink, and LGBTQ communities through the creation of safe spaces for public expression of our sexual identities.
 Folsom Street East promotes and provides grants to other nonprofit organisations serving these communities.

 - The street will once again be lined with some 50 community groups and vendors that appeal to the LGBT and the kink communities and it will be filled with mobs of leather clad muscle hunks.
 A one-stop shop for leather gear, porn, and toys.
 And no throw pillow, magic mops, or tube socks – promise!